bharaniabhishek123/bharaniabhishek123.github.io/_posts/2021-02-03-Interview-Prep.markdown

 ## Tell me about a time when you linked two or more problems together and identified an underlying issue?
 Were you able to find a solution?
 ```
+We right rules and fire them on data collected via skyline to generate findings.

 ```
 ## What three things you are you working on to improve your overall effectiveness?
 ```
+Especially in the pandemic focusing on eliminating interruptions,
+Plan and set clear architectural goals/success criteria.
+Unlearn and Learn new , master one every quarter.
 ```